oracle-livelabs/oci-core/oci-fullstackdrs/switchover-prechecks/images/switchover-prechecks copy.md

-# Perform pre-checks for the DR Switchover Plan and Pre-check the MuShop Application
+# Perform pre-checks for the DR Switchover Plan

 ## Introduction